adam-mcdaniel/blog/content/posts/2023-08-06---Compilers-For-The-Future/index.md

 end
 ```

-The compiler implementation uses this pseudo-assembly language to lower down into the instruction set.
-This webdemo shows the compiler in action: you can change the output to see the generated IR, the psuedo-assembly, the instruction set code, the equivalent C source, the x86 assembly, and the execution output (the generated instructions are fed into an interpreter after compilation).

-<embed type="text/html" src="https://adam-mcdaniel.github.io/sage/sage/web/index.html" title="Compiler" width="100%" height="940em"></embed>

 To really prove that the architecture is viable, I've implemented a compiler for a high level language that targets the instruction set.
 It has parametric polymorphism, algebraic datatypes, pattern matching, and more.
 The language is simple enough that it can easily be ported to platforms like the web, but it's also capable of important algorithms like AES encryption and decryption (Rijndael).
 The compiler could be reimplemented in itself (with a *lot* of effort).
 The stages of compilation used to create the language are suitable intermediate representations for implementing other languages as well.

+This webdemo shows the compiler in action: you can change the output to see the generated IR, the psuedo-assembly, the instruction set code, the equivalent C source, the x86 assembly, and the execution output (the generated instructions are fed into an interpreter after compilation).

+### Web Demo

+<embed type="text/html" src="https://adam-mcdaniel.github.io/sage/sage/web/index.html" title="Compiler" width="100%" height="940em"></embed>

 You might worry that the architecture forces the language to compile to a verbose number of instructions, and that this leads to inefficiency despite being portable.
 Fear not: optimizations can be applied very aggressively to make the code highly performant.
 A compiler, for example, might implement first class Tensor objects which can be compiled using the simple architectures instructions.
 An optimizing compiler can discern a matrix multiplication *very easily* just using peephole optimizations on the compiled instructions, and the optimizer can substitute those operations with the equivalent BLAS library calls.
 This allows programs to be *compiled for portability* for distribution (write once run anywhere, *and* add a new supported platform in an afternoon), but then it also allows programs to utilize *optimized platform specific code upon execution / lowering to a given target*.

 ## Conclusion

 Wow, now I can compile high level programs using polymorphism and algebraic types down to an architecture that can essentially be compiled to your favorite target with string replacement and a little bit of duct tape!
-Compiled programs which use this architecture are *at least* guaranteed to be simple to resurrect, which enough to guarantee a degree of immortality.
-This architecture will survive as long as there are machines with imperative instruction sets, or Turing complete general purpose languages that have integers and an array-like data structure.
+Compiled programs which use this architecture are *at least* guaranteed to be simple to resurrect: *some* degree of immortality.
+This architecture will survive as long as there are machines with imperative instruction sets, and probably as long as Turing-complete general-purpose-languages that have integers and array-like data structures.

 The compiler author is happy.
 The compiler author commits their changes like a responsible developer and goes home for the day.